careem/mockingbird/README.md

 }
 ```

-To generate mocks for a specific module you have first to apply the plugin in your module `build.gradle.kts`
+To generate mocks for a specific module you have first to apply the plugin in your module's build gradle

 ```kotlin
 apply(plugin = "com.careem.mockingbird")